TenDayoe/OlinRice3dMap/README.md

 ### How To Use
 ---

-Once the app has been built onto the iPhone, the user just needs to follow along with the tutorial.
+Once the app has been built onto the iPhone, the user just needs to open it and follow along with the tutorial.

 ### Breakdown Of The Tools Used
 ---